 EDC Reported Gross Savings – Also known as “EDC Claimed Savings” or “Ex Ante Savings”.
 EDC estimated savings for projects and programs of projects which are completed and/or M&Ved.
 The estimates follow a TRM method or Site Specific M&V Protocols (SSMVP).
 The savings calculations/estimates follow algorithms prescribed by the TRM or Site Specific M&V Protocols (SSMVP) and are based non-verified, estimated, stipulated, EDC gathered or measured values of key variables.

 Efficiency Kits (KIT) – A collection of energy efficient upgrade measure materials that can be delivered to and installed by the end-user.
-Examples of these items are CFL light bulbs, LED nightlights, or faucet aerators.
+Examples of these items are LED light bulbs, and faucet aerators.

 Replace on Burnout (ROB) Measure – The replacement of equipment that has failed or is at the end of its service life with a model that is more efficient than required by the codes and standards in effect at the time of replacement, or is more efficient than standard practice if there are no applicable codes or standards.
-The baseline used for calculating energy savings for replace on burnout measures is the applicable code, standard or industry standard practice in the absence of applicable code or standards.
+The baseline used for calculating energy savings for replace on burnout measures is the applicable code, standard, or industry standard practice in the absence of applicable code or standards.
 The incremental cost for replacement on burnout measures is the difference between the cost of baseline and more efficient equipment.
 Examples of projects which fit in this category include replacement due to existing equipment failure, or imminent failure, as judged by a competent service specialist, as well as replacement of equipment which may still be in functional condition, but which is operationally obsolete due to industry advances and is no longer cost effective to keep.

 New Construction Measure (Substantial Renovation Measure) – The substitution of efficient equipment for standard baseline equipment which the customer does not yet own or during the course of a major renovation project which removes existing, but operationally functional equipment.
 The baseline used for calculating energy savings is the construction of a new building or installation of new equipment that complies with applicable code, standard or industry standard practice in the absence of applicable code or standards in place at the time of construction/installation/substantial renovation.
 The incremental cost for a new construction or substantial renovation measure is the difference between the cost of the baseline and more efficient equipment.
-Examples of projects which fit in this category include installation of a new production line, construction of a new building, an addition to an existing facility, renovation of a plant which replaces an existing production line with a production line for a different product, substantial renovation of an existing building interior, replacement of an existing standard HVAC system with a ground source heat pump system.
+Examples of projects which fit in this category include installation of a new production line, construction of a new building, an addition to an existing facility, renovation of a plant which replaces an existing production line with a production line for a different product, substantial renovation of an existing building interior, and replacement of an existing standard HVAC system with a ground source heat pump system.